-Accounting practices conform to generally accepted accounting principles.
-Fiscal systems in place to provide information for sound financial decisions to staff & boar and IRS & funding source requirements.
+Financial Management Checklist 36 Accounting practices conform to generally accepted accounting principles.
+Fiscal systems in place to provide information for sound financial decisions to staff & board and IRS & funding source requirements.
 Fiscal system in place comports to UG requirements.
-Annual operating budget approved by the board, including costs for all programs, management and fundraising, and all sources of funding.
+Annual operating budget approved by the board prior to the beginning of the fiscal year, including costs for all programs, management and fundraising, and all sources of funding.
 Financial statements include budget versus actual and/or comparative numbers.
+Current cash flow projections.
+Timely financial statements, including balance sheet and statement of revenue & expenses.
+Expenses approved by a designated person(s) before payment is made.
+Report unit costs of programs and services through a cost allocation plan.
+Review process to monitor timely and accurate financial information.
+Board of directors reviews financial statements at least bimonthly.
+Procedures for periodic billing, follow-up and collection of all accounts, and documentation that substantiates billings for contracts or other income.
+Contracts, purchases of service agreements, and grant agreements in writing and reviewed to monitor compliance with stated conditions.